Understand how Channel Financing helps optimise your supply chain funding.

 Channel financing is a type of working capital loan offered by banks and NBFCs.
-Designed to help companies manage their supply chain more efficiently, these loans are suitable for distributors, dealers, and buyers who purchase goods or services from a corporate entity.
+This loan is designed to help companies manage their supply chain more efficiently.
+This type of financing is especially suitable for distributors, dealers, and buyers who purchase goods or services from a corporate entity.
 When a manufacturer company sells products to several dealers, the dealers might not always have money to pay the company immediately.
 With the help of channel financing, banks and NBFCs pay the company on behalf of the dealers or distributors.
 The dealers or distributors can later repay the bank or NBFCs.

 As a dealer or distributor, you can get loans of up to ₹50 Lakhs.
 It allows flexible repayment tenures ranging from 12 to 96 months, with interest rates starting from 14% p.a.